Masashi-Lateolabrax/ICAP/scheme/pushing_food_with_pheromone/Note.md

 ## Objective

-To observe the behavior of the pheromone.
+To find the best optimization settings.

 ## Features